junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean looks up at him, streaks of tear marks still on his face, but he's smiling.
 "Cas made it.
 Son of a bitch is so strong.
 I know it.
 He wouldn't just leave me like that."

-With that broken teary smile, he almost looks hysteric.
+With that broken teary smile, he almost looks hysterical.

 Sam approaches gingerly, putting a finger on Cas's neck.
 He huffs out in relief.
 "He still needs to wake up from that coma."
 Sam gestures at Cas's unconscious body.